DIGNEA/dignea/README.md

 ### Docker Image

-For your convinience, you can find a Docker image of the building enviroment plus the source code of DIGNEA published at Docker Hub [here](https://hub.docker.com/repository/docker/amarrerd/dignea/general).
-The source code of DIGNEA can be found inside the /dignea directory once the container is up and running.
-To build the tool just run the build script.
+"For your convinience, you can find a Docker image of the building enviroment plus the source code of DIGNEA published at Docker Hub [here](https://hub.docker.com/repository/docker/dignea/dignea/general).
+Follow the steps described in the tutorial provided to start using the software"

 ### Dependencies